julian-garcia-hernandez/OpenSourceMIDI/README.md

 # OpenSourceMIDI

 ## Purpose
-This goal of this app is to help you learn how to play and recognize chords in music.
+This goal of this app is to teach musicians how to play chords using any MIDI controller/keyboard of their choice.

 ## How To Build And Run
 ### Requirements